pedros89/ESP32-update-both-OTA-Firmware-and-OTA-SPIFFS-with-Arduino/README.md

 #define FIRMWARE_URL "https://www.example.com/firmwareAppImage.bin"
 ```

-Instead than use the `#define` that you cannot change you can also use `char` so you can convert them into `String` and change them as are variables.
+Instead than use the `#define` that you cannot change you can also use `char` array so you can convert them into `String` and change them as are variables.
 It will work if you put them in this way:

 ```
 char *URL_SPIFFS = "https://www.example.com/spiffsImage.bin";